p2635/cypress-basics-tau/README.md

 - Sign up and log in to create private boards.

 For more information, please refer to the original repo created by Filip Hric: https://github.com/filiphric/cypress-basics-tau.

+## I changed the original repo a bit

+1. I tried to create meaningful tests.
+For example, I deleted a test that only contained `cy.visit("/");`.
+It doesn't exactly demonstrate a high level of skill.